 At the Falls - Rain forest walk, Bungee jumping

-Above the Falls - Cruises and activities upstream from the Falls
+Above the Falls - Zambezi River cruises and Canoeing upstream from Victoria Falls

-Below the Falls - Adrenalin actitivities in the gorges
+Below the Falls - Adrenalin and high wire activities in the gorges

 But the Victoria Falls will not go beyond its twelfth or fifteenth manifestation, because, by that time, it will have worked its way right back through the ancient fault lines into the Kalahari sands.
 At the point at which the basalt ends and the sands begin, the Victoria Falls will become a series of powerful rapids and the extent of the drama of what we witness today will be no more.